Tools and Resources

 • Official undergraduate and graduate transcripts

-Application packets will be accepted beginning Sept.
-1 and must be postmarked no later than Oct.
-1. Please address your packet to Human Resources (details below).
+Application packets for the 2025/2026 placement will be accepted beginning September 9, 2024.
+Please address your packet to Human Resources (details below).
 Finalists will be invited to ACHE for personal interviews.
+The deadline for application submission will be based upon number of applicants received and no later than November 1, 2024.

-The fellowship program will begin in May or June; however, the start date is negotiable.
-The fellow will receive a salary of $53,495, which includes an excellent benefits package.
+The fellowship program will begin in May or June; however, the start date is negotiable based upon candidate availability.
+The fellow will receive an annual salary of $60,000, which includes an excellent benefits package.
 A relocation allowance will also be provided.

 Human Resources